Lichfield Cathedral: Victorian restoration

-Although the 18th century was a golden age for the City of Lichfield, it was a period of decay for the cathedral.
-The 15th-century library, on the north side of the nave, was pulled down and the books moved to their present location above the Chapter House.
+Although the 18th century was a golden age for the city of Lichfield, it was a period of alteration for the cathedral.
+The 15th-century library, on the north side of the nave, was pulled down in 1798 and the books moved to their present location above the Chapter House.
 Most of the statues on the west front were removed and the stonework covered with Roman cement.
-At the end of the century James Wyatt organised some major structural work, removing the High Altar to make one worship area of Choir and Lady Chapel and adding a massive stone screen at the entrance to the Choir.
+At the end of the century James Wyatt organised some major structural work, removing the High Altar to make one long worship area of Choir, Presbytery and Lady Chapel and adding a massive stone screen with glass to the roof at the entrance to the Choir.
 Francis Eginton painted the east window and was commissioned by the chapter to do other work in the cathedral.

 The ornate west front was extensively renovated in the Victorian era by George Gilbert Scott.
 It includes a remarkable number of ornate carved figures of kings, queens and saints, working with original materials where possible and creating fine new imitations and additions when the originals were not available.
 Between 1877 and 1884 the empty niches on the west front were given new statues, most carved by Robert Bridgeman of Lichfield: the statue of Queen Victoria on the north side of the central window was carved by her daughter, Princess Louise.

-Wyatt's choir-screen had utilised medieval stone-work which Scott in turn used to create the clergy's seats in the sanctuary.
-The new metal screen by Francis Skidmore and John Birnie Philip to designs by Scott himself is a triumph of High Victorian art, as are the fine Mintons tiles in the choir, inspired by the medieval ones found in the Choir foundations and still seen in the Library.
+Wyatt's choir-screen had utilised medieval stone-work which Scott in turn used to create sedilia with clergy's seats in the sanctuary.
+The new metal screen by Francis Skidmore and John Birnie Philip to designs by Scott himself is a triumph of metalwork art, as are the fine Mintons tiles in the choir, inspired by the medieval ones found in the Choir foundations and some still seen in the Library.